- Based on four plant extracts enriched with active principles (rosemary, olive, verbena and sophora Japonica).

 There is a scientific consensus that all urban populations today are affected by pollution.
 It’s estimated that 92% of Western populations live in town environments where the air quality is far from satisfactory.
 Zeropollution® is designed for such populations, and more specifically, for certain high-risk groups of people:

 “They did not all die, but all were stricken”, recounts Jean de la Fontaine in The animals stricken with the plague.
-This is in some ways similar to what happens with pollution: in 2002, the WHO estimated that around 1.4% of all premature deaths in the world were due to air pollution in urban environments, though they did not provide statistics on the effects of this same pollution in aggravating diseases or encouraging the development of skin problems (premature ageing, allergies, hypersensitivity ...).
+This is in some ways similar to what happens with pollution: in 2002, the WHO estimated that around 1.4% of all premature deaths in the world were due to air pollution in urban environments, though they did not provide statistics on the effects of this same pollution in aggravating diseases or encouraging the development of skin problems (premature aging, allergies, hypersensitivity ...).

 Zeropollution® is 100% natural and contains four plant extracts carefully selected for their antioxidant potency and ability to protect against pollution.
 They are all enriched with active principles to ensure maximum efficacy.